DioxusLabs/dioxus/README.md

 <br>
 <br>

 Build for web, desktop, and mobile, and more with a single codebase.
-Zero-config setup, integrated hotreloading, and signals-based state management help you ship faster and more reliably.
-Seamlessly add backend functionality with Server Functions and bundle with our CLI.
+Zero-config setup, integrated hotreloading, and signals-based state management.
+Add backend functionality with Server Functions and bundle with our CLI.

 ```rust
 fn app() -> Element {